1992 United Kingdom general election: Campaign

 An early setback for Labour came in the form of the "War of Jennifer's Ear" controversy, which questioned the truthfulness of a Labour party election broadcast concerning National Health Service (NHS) waiting lists.

+The Conservative's political broadcast, The Journey, featured Major being driven around his childhood home of Brixton while being interviewed.
+It was directed by John Schlesinger.

 Labour seemingly recovered from the NHS controversy, and opinion polls on 1 April (dubbed "Red Wednesday") showed a clear Labour lead.
 But the lead fell considerably in the following day's polls.
 Observers blamed the decline on the Labour Party's triumphalist "Sheffield Rally", an enthusiastic American-style political convention at the Sheffield Arena, where Neil Kinnock famously cried out "We're all right!" three times.
 However, some analysts and participants in the campaign believed it actually had little effect, with the event only receiving widespread attention after the election.

 This was the first general election for the newly formed Liberal Democrats, a party formed by the formal merger of the SDP–Liberal Alliance following the 1987 general election.
 Its formation had not been without its problems, but under the strong leadership of Paddy Ashdown, who proved to be a likeable and candid figure, the party went into the election ready to win votes and seats.
 They focused on education throughout the campaign, as well as a promise on reforming the voting system.

 The weather was largely dull for most of the campaign, as would be typical in early-spring Britain, but the warm and sunny conditions on 9 April may have been a factor in the high turnout.